-It’s great to receive so much engagement from the content that’s shared across my social media, and nothing gives me more pleasure than to receive and interact with feedback and comments.
+It’s great to receive so much engagement from the content that’s shared across my social media channels, and nothing gives me more pleasure than to receive and interact with feedback and comments.
 That being said, it’s also great to respond to specific questions that online members have on their minds at a given moment.

 During that time, the focus is solely on responding to what they have to ask, and that’s a wonderful opportunity for three reasons:

-- it provides the questioner with the insights they’re after
+- It provides the questioner with the insights they’re after

-- other viewers can also benefit from what’s being shared, and
+- Other viewers can also benefit from what’s being shared, and

-- for the person answering the question, it provides the chance for reflection on their own views and perspectives.
+- For the person answering the question, it provides the chance for reflection on their own views and perspectives.
 On a few occasions, I’ve found myself pondering a really great question long after I’ve answered it, only to find it has led me to a completely fresh idea.